 No trip to Japan is complete without food and Tokyo also features countless dining options and cheap eats.
 From ramen to sushi, bento boxes and more, you can be sure to find some of the best food in the heart of the city.

 This year’s edition of EDC Japan offers a range of impressive names and world-class acts.
 Here are three sets you cannot miss at EDC Japan 2019.

 Armin van Buuren – Undoubtedly the king of trance, Dutch DJ and producer Armin van Buuren has grown to become one of the biggest names in the world.
 His unique and catchy melodies combined with his energetic performances will have the entire crowd in ‘a state of trance’.

 KSHMR – American DJ and producer KSHMR has rapidly risen to fame with his unique sound and style.
 Inspired by his Indian-Kashmiri roots, the musician perfectly blends elements of the rich culture with a modern electronic twist.
 His incredibly unique sound is definitely one to watch.

 Skrillex – Fresh off an extended hiatus, America’s favourite dubstep king Skrillex is one of many rare names on the EDC Japan 2019 lineup.
 His unparalleled sounds and infectious energy simply must be experienced; and on the rare occasion that you see Skrillex on a lineup, adding him to the schedule is a no brainer!

 The next edition of EDC Japan will take place from May 11-12, 2019.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for EDC Japan 2019 using the map below!